globus/globus-sdk-python/docs/user_guide/usage_patterns/client_identities/index.rst

 Using Client Identities
 =======================

-Clients registered in Globus can be used as "service accounts", distinct actors with their own identities.
+Some clients registered in Globus may operate as independent "service accounts", distinct actors with their own identities.
 This is useful for a wide range of automation tasks, in which users want to leverage Globus APIs, but without handling login flows and user credentials.